IBM/StorageCephVagrant/README.md

 Here we are actually testing S3 client access to the same data that was stored using the Swift protocol.
-When asked for the access key, put in `S3user1`, for the secret key use `S3user1key`.

 ```bash
 curl -s https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip -o awscliv2.zip